-- the Department of Transport, Tourism and Sport's (D/TTaS) Vehicle Registration Unit (VRU) supplies the motor taxation transactions data and the Road Maintenance and Road Improvement grant data - Tobin Consulting Engineers submit data directly to the LGMA for the 2017 National Litter Pollution Monitoring System Report that should be ready for publication in mid-2018 - data on drinking water quality will be taken from the EPA and will be based on the 2017 monitoring results of private water supplies if available by the time of publication - the Residential Tenancies Board supplies the number of registered tenancies - Enterprise Ireland supplies the data on jobs created with the assistance of LEOs, mentoring participant numbers and and trading online vouchers - the Road Management Office (RMO) supplies the PSCI ratings and the road kilometres that received Road Maintenance and Road Improvement works - the Nationa Waste Collection Permit Office (NWCPO) supplies the brown bin usage data - the D/HPLG supplies the data re the staffing position at end 2017 and additional housing stock data.
+- the Department of Transport, Tourism and Sport's (D/TTaS) Vehicle Registration Unit (VRU) supplies the motor taxation transactions data and the Road Maintenance and Road Improvement grant data - Tobin Consulting Engineers submit data directly to the LGMA for the 2018 National Litter Pollution Monitoring System Report that should be ready for publication in mid-2019 - data on drinking water quality will be taken from the EPA and will be based on the 2018 monitoring results of private water supplies if available by the time of publication - the Residential Tenancies Board supplies the number of registered tenancies - Enterprise Ireland supplies the data on jobs created with the assistance of LEOs, mentoring participant numbers and and trading online vouchers - the Road Management Office (RMO) supplies the PSCI ratings and the road kilometres that received Road Maintenance and Road Improvement works - the National Waste Collection Permit Office (NWCPO) supplies the brown bin usage data - the D/HPLG supplies the data regarding the staffing position at end 2018 and additional housing stock data. - An Taisce: The National Trust for Ireland will provide details for the new Waste / Environment Indicator, E4, the % of schools that have been awarded green flag status.